curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

    added later for the code you keep, and tools like `mypy` check them without ever slowing the interpreter down.

-8. **Companies use it.** Python glues well to the rest of a production stack — databases, message queues, CI, cloud SDKs — so the same language survives the trip from research to an end-to-end pipeline.
+8. **Companies use it.** Python glues well to the rest of a production stack: databases, message queues, CI, cloud SDKs.
+The same language survives the trip from research to an end-to-end pipeline.
 Google, Netflix, Meta and most insurers' data teams all run on it.